qbeyond/terraform-azurerm-archetype-lib/README.md

 ## Contribution

-When you contribute to this repository, please make sure to run the tests in the `./tests` folder.
-If possible create a test.
+When you contribute to this repository, make sure that you check the [Tests](tests\README.md).
+Create or change tests as needed.